 The Handyguys revisit some old issues and discuss some new ones: foamy faucets, cloudy dishes, Frog Tape giveaway, toilet troubles and bad gas caps on this audio episode.

 Topic 1: The Moen faucet with foamy, smelly water.

 Paul discusses his Moen faucet with the pull-out braided hose and how it still produces smelly, foamy water when not used for several hours.
 Moen’s customer service was great but they don’t offer any explanation of what causes the odor or foam.
 Several listeners contacted the Handyguys with the same issue.
 Perhaps they can respond to this post with their experience and offer a work-around to this problem.
 For now, Paul has not taken Moen up on their offer to replace the faucet with a non pull-out head as his wife is hooked on the feature.
 They are living with the problem for now.

 Topic 2: The Kenmore Elite dishwasher revisited (i.e. Whirlpool, Kitchenaid, Kenmore)

-Paul’s video of the Kenmore Elite dishwasher where he cleans out the basin has solved a lot of folks problems with frustrating modern dishwashers that don’t do the job.
+Paul’s video of the Kenmore Elite dishwasher where he cleans out the basin solved a lot of problems people are having with frustrating modern dishwashers that don’t do the job.
 However, he began having problems with a white film building up on dishes.
 The problem is now solved.
-Cleaning out the basin fixed the problem of grit and being left on the dishes.
-This new solution eliminates the cloudy problems with glasses.
+Cleaning out the basin fixed the problem of grit being left on the dishes but this new solution eliminates the cloudy problems with glasses.